csswizardry/csswizardry.github.com/_posts/2022-08-24-measure-what-you-impact-not-what-you-influence.md

 [^1]: <q>In computer programming, a nondeterministic algorithm is an algorithm that, even for the same input, can exhibit different behaviors on different runs…</q> — [Nondeterministic algorithm](https://en.wikipedia.org/wiki/Nondeterministic_algorithm)
 [^2]: Thanks to [Ryan](https://twitter.com/ryantownsend) for the cause/symptom analogy, and for additional input and insights.
 [^3]: A browser can’t even see your `body` until it’s finished your `head`, which makes it render-blocking by definition.
-[^4]: Create a Local Override with zero changes—this ensures that your _before_ isn’t fetched from the network, just like your _after_ won’t be.
+[^4]: Create a Local Override with zero changes — this ensures that your _before_ isn’t fetched from the network, just like your _after_ won’t be.